RichardPHarris/Personal-Projects/README.md

 ![image](https://user-images.githubusercontent.com/79415636/110522252-9d143200-8108-11eb-950e-31f29cf3d9c6.png)

-Once the applet locates the image, It will push a notification to the selected channel on discord as shown below:
+Once the applet locates the image, It will push a notification to the selected channel on discord as below:

 ![image](https://user-images.githubusercontent.com/79415636/110522579-f3817080-8108-11eb-96f3-70210129398b.png)